rohitaryal/-/README.md

 ./ip_util.sh $(hostname -I)
 ```

+Remember not to run `eset.sh` on your personal PC although it can be easily removed.
 Now install the `eset.sh` in your target machine and make sure you have replaced `URL` in `eset.sh` at line `25` with your repo URL
 ```bash
 ./eset.sh # Will do stuff itself